HaosenHe/College-Fed-Dashboards/README.md

        * else if you are on MacOS: https://www.youtube.com/watch?v=nnpt4L5XezA

-        after doing this, you'll get a output similiar to this:
+        after running the script, wait for a while and you'll get a output similiar to this:

    <img src="Capture.PNG" />